Located in: Bulgaria

 Trakia University also owns a holiday centre by the coastal resort town Obzor because nothing recharges academic batteries like a weekend by the sea.
 They are currently building another one at Stara Zagora’s thermal springs.

 At this time, the only courses taught in English are medicine and veterinary medicine.
-Trakia University’s duration of study in medicine is 6 years, and the tuition fee is per year.
-For veterinary medicine, the duration is 5,5 years, and the tuition fee is €5100 per year.
+Trakia University’s duration of study in medicine is 6 years, and the tuition fee is per year for years 1 to 5 and for the 6th year.
+For veterinary medicine, the duration is 5,5 years, and the tuition fee is per year.
 Trakia University in Stara Zagora doesn’t offer dentistry in English; for dentistry, you could turn to the other medical universities in Bulgaria.

 To be accepted into the university, you must pass the following exams:

 There’s an early and a late exam session which is the same.
-The latter is for students to get their high school results later than others.

 The competition to get accepted at Trakia Medical University is fierce and navigating the application process may seem close to impossible to handle alone.
 The university has a long list of application requirements and legal intricacies that need to be fulfilled, such as the submission of specific documents that need to be translated, notarised, and legalised.
 Failure to fulfil these will lead to your application getting rejected.
 That's where we come in - we have best the admissions teams in Europe and we can guarantee that all legal work is carried out correctly.
 Additionally, we maintain a good relationship with Trakia Medical University and we possess in-depth knowledge for the entirety of the application process and entrance exam.
 We will handle your application from start to finish and we will make sure that you have an S-tier submission that will get you accepted at this prestigious medical school.
 Additionally, we will ensure that you are better prepared than anyone for the difficult entrance exam by providing you with amazing test materials, which will let you conquer it easily.
 With Medlink Students, you can bypass the stress of applying abroad, freeing you to focus on the entry examination.